Post

 • disputes in primary literature

-4. Note that cooking fats are not the only fatty component of our food.
+Cooking fats are not the only contributor of lipids in our diet.
 A holistic view of healthy fats must consider the lipids/fats from the protein source and whether or not the human body or oral/gut microbiota can synthesize the desired fatty lipid chain through the diet.
-Key concepts:

 • saturated/unsaturated fat content